33 Brilliant Home Hacks Using Our 3 Favorite Items

 Save those pants hangers to make your own bag clamps.
 Snip off the ends of the hangers with heavy-duty scissors.
 The clamps can be used on any bag around the house or workshop. — Stephanie Quattrochi.
 Plus: Check out these 11 ways to keep your workshop neat and tidy.

 No-Slip Clothes Hangers

 I don’t know about you, but I don’t have all matching clothes hangers in my closet and sometimes you get one of the really cheap, plastic ones when you need an anti-slip hanger.
 My solution was to wrap pipe cleaners around the clothes hanger.
 The pipe cleaners add a grippy stop to these otherwise slippery hangers.

 For an easy and green way to start seeds, save your toilet paper and paper towel cardboard tubes.
 Cut the cardboard tubes into 2 in. lengths and set them in a waterproof tray.
 Fill the tubes with potting soil and plant your seeds.
 When the seedlings are ready to move to the garden, plant them right in their cardboard tube.
 The cardboard will decompose.
 Be sure to keep the tube below the soil surface, so it doesn’t wick moisture away from the roots.
 Here are 10 more ways to save money in your home garden.

 Hanger Magazine Rack

 Dry Paintbrushes Super-Fast

 Here’s a handy way to dry and store paint brushes.
 Using a hand-saw, cut a slanted slice out of the handle from the hole toward the bristles.
-After cleaning, hook the brush over a coat hanger and hang it from a ceiling joist. — Paul E. Therrien.
+After cleaning, hook the brush over a coat hanger and hang it from a ceiling joist. — reader Paul E. Therrien.
 A Trick for Storing Paint Brushes Overnight

 DIY Lint Fire Starter Log